java-wanted/jupik/02-syntax/SYNTAX.md

 - If it is night the program MUST manage you to sleep down.

 - The block else MUST NOT be used in the program.

+### String

+There is a type String in Java.
+It is a reference type.
+This type allows to keep strings of characters, i.g. the string 'Hello, World!'.

+A String variables could contain TTY control characters, e.g. the character NL.

+Solve the following issue:

+- Create variables to keep a name, an age, generate a string in the format

+        'Hi, ' NAME '!.
+You are ' AGE '!'

+- Print the generated string on a terminal.